joeyates/imap-backup/docs/commands/migrate.md

 imap-backup migrate SOURCE_EMAIL DESTINATION_EMAIL
 ```

-This command copies backup emails for one account (the "source")
+This command copies backed up emails for one account (the "source")
 to another account (the "destination").

 # Options